grancalavera/lilex/README.md

 ## Requirements

-Download and expand the [plain text ASCII verion][life-lexicon-ascii] of the Life Lexicon.
-Once expanded, you will endup with a directoy with the following files:
+Download and expand the [plain text ASCII version][life-lexicon-ascii] of the Life Lexicon.
+Once expanded, you will end-up with a directory with the following files:

 ```
 lex_asc